meyayl/packer-lxd-wsl2-systemd-xrdp/README.md

 Note: Re-using the unix daemon socket of the WSLg host vm prevents the start of xrdp.
       For time beeing hardware accelerated WSLg is slower than software rendered WSL2.

-      When microsofts patches to wayland, weston and freerdp are merged with the upstream projects, It is concidered to migrate from xrdp to freerdp to leverage all wslg optimzations.
+      When microsoft's patches to wayland, weston and freerdp are merged with the upstream projects, It is concidered to migrate from xrdp to freerdp to leverage all wslg optimzations.

 ## Building the WSL box with Packer